whitevanillaskies/whitebloom/docs/whitebloom.md

   // 'external' — bloom opens the file in the OS default app (shell.openPath).
   // Users can override this per type in .wbconfig.

+  importable?: false
+  // Optional.
+When set to false, the module permanently opts out of import
+  // (copy-into-workspace) behavior.
+The UI never offers an import option for
+  // this module's resources: no import toggle in settings, no "Import to Local"
+  // in the context menu, no copy on drop.
+Omitting this field means importable
+  // (the default).
+Use for opaque directories (Obsidian vaults, .blend files,
+  // shared team project folders) where copying would be harmful or meaningless.

   recognizes?(resource: string): boolean | Promise<boolean>
   // Optional.
 Marks this as a specific module.
 Called on drag-and-drop to test
   // whether this module claims the dropped file.
 Implementations should inspect